How to grow moth orchids (phalaenopsis)

 Moth orchid, Phalaenopsis, is one of the most widely available species of orchids.
 They make excellent house plants with long-lasting, arching flower spikes.
-Moth orchids can flower up to three times a year in the right conditions.
+Phalaenopsis orchids can flower up to three times a year in the right conditions.
 There are many different types of moth orchid, growing to different sizes with flower colours ranging from white through to pink with striped, spotted, and mottled patterning.

 How to grow moth orchids